symbolicdata/symbolicdata.github.io/Main_Page.markdown

 -   A [SPARQL endpoint](http://symbolicdata.org:8890/sparql) to explore the primary RDF Metadata.
     -   [More](QuickStart "wikilink") about the way how to use Sparql
     -   How to set up your [local Sparql endpoint](LocalSparqlEndpoint "wikilink") on a server running debian and apache
+-   A [dump of these RDF data](http://symbolicdata.org/RDFData-Dump) in gzipped ntriple format.

 ### Related Activities